-Homer entered a looming library, decorated with a quatrefoil inscribed in the ground framed by a pattern of scratched markings.
+Homer entered a twilit almonry, dominated by an empty cartouche which was lined with a repeated pattern of imbrication.
 Homer felt a bit dizzy at the confusion of doors.

-Homer entered a rough twilit solar, that had a gargoyle.
+Homer entered a primitive atelier, watched over by a fountain.
 And that was where the encounter between a blind poet named Homer and a member of royalty named Asterion took place.
 Homer offered advice to Asterion in the form of a story.
 So Homer began, "It seems to me that this place we find ourselves reminds me of when..."
 And Homer told a very exciting story.
 "So you see how that story was very like this place," Homer said, ending the story.